mtlewandowski/mtlewandowski.github.io/_pages/about.md

   - /about.html
 ---

-I am doing research in decision-making under risk, ambiguity, temporal delay and strategic uncertainty.
+I do research on decision-making under conditions of risk, ambiguity, time delay, and strategic uncertainty.
+I am currently the full-time principal investigator of a National Science Center OPUS research grant on measuring uncertainty and attitudes toward it using indifference prices.